brianloveswords/habitat/README.md

 ```

 ## habitat.load([*pathToEnvFile*])
 Try to load a set of environment variables from a file.
+This **will
-This **will not** override whatever is in the environment.
-This is a change from Habitat v1.x's behaviour.
-This means that you can chain multiple environment files together to provides sane defaults for your local development or to commit environment configuration into your repository:
+not** override whatever is in the environment.
+This is a change from
+Habitat v1.x's behaviour.
+This means that you can chain multiple
+environment files together to provide sane defaults for your local
+development or to commit environment configuration into your repository:

 ```js
 habitat.load('.env');